 HSM Certificate, University of Washington

 Steve Poulin has been an Instructor of English at GCC since 2005.
 He received his Bachelor’s degree in English from the University of Massachusetts, Amherst, and his Master’s degree in English from Western Washington University, in Bellingham, Washington.
 Before returning to the Pioneer Valley, Steve taught at Bellingham Technical College and at City College of San Francisco, California.
 Steve has worked extensively with disenfranchised populations and has developed English curriculum for severely emotionally disturbed adolescents and incarcerated adults.
 Steve enjoys hiking and biking and lives with his son, Zachary, and wife, Kim, in Amherst, MA.

 M.A., University of California at Los Angeles

 Lillian Ruiz, Professor of English, began teaching at GCC in 1993, during which time she served as chair of the English Department from 1999 - 2005, and co-chair from 2008-2010.
-In addition, she is the founder of and advisor for the Liberal Arts English degree option.
+In addition, she founded and coordinates the Liberal Arts English degree option and the Inclusion and Diversity Center.
 She holds a B.A. in English with a minor in psychology from the University of Rochester, where she graduated magna cum laude; an M.A. in English from UCLA; and completed 30 graduate units in education from UCLA.
 Her areas of academic interest are composition and literature, most particularly, Gothic literature and Shakespearean drama.
 She also teaches public speaking and humanities courses.
 In her spare time she enjoys watching horror films, and is an avid dog lover.
-Originally from New York City, she now resides in Greenfield, MA, with her husband Dane and their pug Davenport.
+Originally from New York City, she now resides in Greenfield, MA, with her husband Dane and their pug Biscotti Cappuccino.
 Sample course syllabi and links: